rrnyquist/ebenezer/_Scripture/ESV/60_I_Peter.md

 since it is written, You shall be holy, for I am holy. ^0116

-And if you call on him as Father who judges impartially according to each one’s deeds, conduct yourselves with fear throughout the time of your exile, ^0117
+And if you call on him as Father who judges impartially according to each one's deeds, conduct yourselves with fear throughout the time of your exile, ^0117

 knowing that you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, ^0118

 but with the precious blood of Christ, like that of a lamb without blemish or spot. ^0119

-He was foreknown before the foundation of the world but was made manifest in the last times for the sake of you ^0120
+He was foreknown before the foundation of the world but was made manifest in the last times for your sake, ^0120

 who through him are believers in God, who raised him from the dead and gave him glory, so that your faith and hope are in God. ^0121